The "New Hakaranda" (see Vol. 2) is now a rare material.

 Martin's top-of-the-line D-45.

-In recent years, various reissued versions, custom models, and limited models have been released.
+In recent years, various reissues, custom models, and limited models have been released.

-In the high-end ranks, models using cocobolo as well as Madagascar Rose have been made in recent years.
+In recent years, models using cocobolo as well as Madagascar Rose have been made for the high-end ranks.

 This D-42 style model has a top made of high-grade Italian alpine spruce.